 Intake: Sniff vs. Hoover vs. Retro

-Most schools of tasting enthusiastically promote the concept of several short, quick sniffs.
+Most schools of tasting enthusiastically promote the concept of several short, gentle, and quick sniffs.
 I completely agree.
 The “hoover” school of one intense long pull on the glass, however, can result in what I call carpal nasal where your nose shuts down because it’s overwhelmed by alcohol.
 The hoover technique is obviously to be avoided at all costs when smelling fortified wine or spirits.

 Retro-nasal is another smelling technique often bandied about by wine professionals.
-Though it sounds fancy it simply involves tasting the wine first, spitting (or swallowing), and then breathing out through the nose.
+Though it sounds fancy, it simply involves tasting the wine first, spitting (or swallowing), and then breathing out through the nose.
 Some professionals swear by it.
 It’s not overly useful to me unless I have a cold.
 But try it and see if it works for you.
 It may be just the thing.

-Oddly enough the answer to my dilemma came in the form of a Cognac master class offered by Rémy Martin in 1988.
-The Master Blender for Rémy at that time, whose name I unfortunately cannot recall, insisted that fine spirits like Cognac offered multiple layers of aromas with the most delicate aromas existing far beyond the immediate provenance of the glass.
-He instructed our group to start smelling the Cognacs with the glass at least 10-12 inches from our face then proceeding in sequence to positions approximately six inches, three inches, one inch, and finally with our nose directly in the glass.
+Oddly enough, the answer to my dilemma came in the form of a Cognac master class offered by Rémy Martin in 1988.
+The Master Blender for Rémy at that time, whose name I unfortunately cannot recall, insisted that fine spirits like Cognac offered multiple layers of aromas, with the most delicate aromas existing far beyond the immediate provenance of the glass.
+He instructed our group to start smelling the Cognacs with the glass at least 10-12 inches from our face, then proceeding in sequence to positions approximately six inches, three inches, one inch, and finally with our nose directly in the glass.

-Looking back I realized that previous to that time when I put my nose directly into a glass the experience was far too intense and my nose and sense of smell were overwhelmed.
+Looking back, I realized that previous to that time when I put my nose directly into a glass, the experience was far too intense and my nose and sense of smell were overwhelmed.
 Simply pulling the glass away from my face and opening my mouth made all the difference in the world.
 I’ve come to call this technique “active inhalation” versus the “passive inhalation” of smelling through the nose alone.

 a.
 Start with the glass resting directly underneath your nose.